Background Image

 • At what age should I have my pet spayed or neutered?

 There are several factors that play into this decision.
-Before recommending a spay or neuter surgery, our Dr. Cox would discuss the advantages and disadvantages of having the surgery at various ages.
+Before recommending a spay or neuter surgery, Dr. Cox would discuss the advantages and disadvantages of having the surgery at various ages.
 Spaying or neutering age depends on breed (larger breeds wait longer) and recommendations for each specific animal.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Current vaccinations are required at the time of surgery.
 Also a pre-anesthetic blood screen is recommended prior to undergoing anesthesia and surgery.

 • What are heartworms, and how can I prevent my pet from getting them?